 The research was completed by SQW, an economic development consultancy.
 It relied on telephone consultations with 29 businesses from across Somerset, Devon, Plymouth and Torbay (see Figure 1-1 below).
-The businesses surveyed were generally those that have, in the past, had some level of engagement with the upper tier authorities and the LEP.
-They were not therefore a random sample and should not be seen as representative of the wider HotSW business community.
-They were however drawn from a wide range of sectors and do therefore provide something of a snapshot from across the economy as a whole.
+The research was not representative of all businesses in the HotSW area in a statistical sense, but it provides a snapshot of the views of a number of firms in the area.